 BG is not a ‘review blog’, a ‘review site’ or a ‘mummy blog’.
 We have nothing against any of the other types of blog, but please understand what we are so that you can approach accordingly.
 We occasionally review products and they tend to be practical items.
 We are happy to check out samples.

-We do not write about stuff for over seven year olds!
-We get so many mails about stuff for 10 and 15 year olds, for example.
+We do not write about stuff for over eleven-year-olds!
+We get so many emails about stuff for teenagers, for example.

 We also tend to celebrate smaller retailers/designers/brand owners, rather than the usual suspects who get lots of coverage everywhere.
-This doesn’t mean we don’t feature large retailers/brands – in our Hot on the High Street strand, for example, but it’s minimal.
+This doesn’t mean we don’t feature large retailers/brands – in our Hot on the High Street strand, for example.

 We don’t tend to feature plastic stuff, certainly in terms of toys, and unless it’s exceptionally cool, we’re not interested in anything baby blue, pastel pink or off white with teddies on.
 In fact, outside of practical items like pushchairs, highchairs etc, we go out of our way to avoid featuring mainstream stuff.
 We don’t do twee or generic.